Hunters Hill Council have now approved this

 What are the major issues with the plan?

 Council has not listened to the community.
 Following exhibition of the previous Masterplan in 2021, the community feedback was that proposals of even 15 stories were too high.
 Council then resolved to investigate lower height options.
-They did not do this and now they are presenting us with increased height options.
+They did not do this.
+They then presented us with this plan with increased height.Â

 The scale of the development is just too big – it’s cramming too many apartments onto one site.
 The huge towers create problems with overshadowing of neighbours, including Gladesville Public School.
 They will be massively out of scale with the surrounding area and will set a precedent for more of the same in the future.
 The excessive number of apartments will increase traffic and put even more pressure on public transport.